 - TCP/IP port 8883 is also registered, for using MQTT over SSL.

-AWS IoT- The Best Platform for Building, Managing and analyzing the Internet of Things
+AWS IoT- The Best Platform for Building, Managing, and analyzing the Internet of Things

 AWS IoT has established the IoT connection to manage a cloud computing platform that can easily connect the devices and secure way of interaction with various applications of the cloud and various devices.
 It’s designed to handle the millions of data exchange and the millions of device within the cloud which interact, process and direct messages across AWS endpoints.

-AWS IoT can actively communicate with Lambda, what is Amazon S3, and all other services to create IoT applications which handle vast volumes of data and handle the infrastructure.
+AWS IoT can actively communicate with Lambda, what is Amazon S3, and all other services to create IoT applications that handle vast volumes of data and handle the infrastructure.
 It’s a unified platform that makes the work of a developer easy, as it absorbs the flow of incoming data from several devices by using some protocols such as MQTT & HTTPS.

 Such cloud associated installed systems instantly connect to the internet in both direct or indirect way by using the resources mentioned below: